savob/savobajic.ca/content/projects/personal/flightcontrol/_index.md

 THe method of communication I intend to use on these boards is digital communication at 2.4GHz provided by standalone nRF24L01 modules from Nordic Semiconductors.
 These house all the radio black magic on a separate board that is interacted with over SPI from the main microcontroller.
 I gained familiarity with these from my telemetry work for HPVDT.
-In addition to the SPI pins shared between the microcontroller and the module, there is a line used to flag the flight computer of a received transmission which I have prepared to be used as an interrupt on the flight computer.
+In addition to the SPI pins shared between the microcontroller and the module, there is a line used to flag the flight controller of a received transmission which I have prepared to be used as an interrupt on the flight controller.

 These modules I have purchased are rated for low bandwidth (~1 kb/s) at ranges of around 1km with direct line of sight.
 This is good for me as I intend to operate this drone (for now) exclusively with direct line of sight and up to a few